 Guest Researcher

-Before joining NewClimate in May 2020, Delphine worked as a researcher at the Leibniz Centre for Agricultural Landscape Research (ZALF), and earlier, as a scientific adviser at Climate Analytics, a climate policy and science institute supporting the Least Developed Countries and Small Island Developing States in the UNFCCC process.
+Before joining ECWMF in 2023, Delphine worked seven years advising diverse groups on international climate and agriculture policy, including the Least Developed Countries and Small Island Developing States within the UNFCCC process.
 Delphine has previously held research associate positions at a number of international institutes in the USA, UK and Canada, including the National Aeronautics and Space Administration Goddard Institute for Space Studies (NASA GISS), the Earth Institute at Columbia University, the Grantham Research Institute on Climate Change and the Environment at the London School of Economics and Political Science, and the Tyndall Centre for Climate Change Research at the University of East Anglia, where she completed her PhD in 2014.
 Delphine also holds a Masters in Geography from McGill University (2009) and a Masters in Cosmology from the Université Paris Diderot (2006).

 Since December 2018, Delphine is a guest researcher at IRI THESys.
+Her research interest lies in the science-policy-praxis nexus.

 Research Interests